epiccastle/bbssh/docs/00-overview.md

 ## Requirements

-Babashka v0.1.194 or higher is required.
+Babashka v0.10.194 or higher is required for full functionality.

 ## Installation